adobe/coral-spectrum/README.md

 2. Build the package
 ```
-grunt full
+grunt
 ```

 #### Grunt options

 * `grunt` - builds CoralUI without building each dependency.
 * `grunt clean` - cleans the build
 * `grunt full` - full build of the module.
-Every dependency is also build.
+Every dependency is also build (should not be required when ).

 ### Questions?